Cloverdale Park

 Overview

 Cloverdale Park is a neighborhood park on Cloverdale Road just west of Pontiac Trail and Manor Drive, on the north side of Ann Arbor.
 View the Ann Arbor Parks and Nature Areas Map for location context.
 The park is 1.75 acres in size.
 This park features a play area, picnic table and basketball court.
 The park is hilly and green with trees providing lots of shade.
-The park has connections to the Huron Parkway access, sometimes referred to as the Missing Link, a wooded green space.
+The park has connections to the Huron Parkway access, sometimes referred to as the Missing Link, a wooded green space that was set aside for road access in the 1950s but never used for that purpose.

 Park Notices